brighamlee1/crypto-viewer/README.md

 # Crypto Viewer

+### Description
+- This application will display the top 100 cryptocurrencies in real time and will update as the info updates.
+- You can click on a crypto coin and view more thorough information about it.
+- You will be able to view stats that can help you learn more about crypto itself or a specific coin you would like to learn about.

 ### MVP User Stories
 - As a user, I want to see all of the top 100 cryptocurrencies in real time and see real stats.
 - As a user, I want to click on a crypto coin and view more information about it.